-Vintage Easter Postcard Door Sign [ How-To ]
+Vintage Easter Postcard Sign for Your Front Porch

-During Christmas time I made some fantastic wooden signs using vintage postcard graphics and Fusion’s Transfer Gel.
-I really liked how they turned out, and thought I could try out the method again with a vintage Easter graphic.
+During Christmas time, I made some fantastic wooden signs using vintage postcard graphics and a product called Transfer Gel from Fusion Mineral Paint.
+I really liked how they turned out, so I thought I could try out the method again with a vintage Easter graphic.

-Transferring images onto a surface creates a whole different look than if you were to decoupage them.
+Transferring images onto a surface using transfer gel creates a whole different look than if you were to decoupage them.
 With the transfer method, the texture of the surface underneath, whether canvas or wood, shows through your image and adds really unique character to the finished project.

 Step 1: Select your Image and Surface

-A good thing to point out is that if you have any words on your graphic, make sure to reverse it before you print it.
-I used a program called Swift Publisher on my computer to reverse my Easter image, but there are a several of other computer programs that can do it for you also.
+• If you have any words on your graphic, make sure to reverse it before you print it.
+I used a program called Swift Publisher on my computer to reverse my Easter image, but there are several other computer programs that can do it for you also.

-You can use a variety of surfaces as well–wood, canvas, porcelain or terra cotta.
+• You can use a variety of surfaces as well as your base: wood, canvas, porcelain or terra cotta.
 My personal favorite is wood because I love the texture it creates on the transferred image.

 Step 2: Prepare your Surface and Image